- Academic Residence Requirement

 Disqualified:

-A disqualified student who has been out of the University for one semester or more, excluding summer terms, may apply for readmission to the University through the Office of Admission.
-If readmitted, such a student enters on "Continued Probation" and must complete with their advisor an Academic Success Worksheet designed to assist the student to make up the earlier deficiency in order to attain good academic standing.
+- A disqualified student who has been absent from the University for one semester or more, excluding summer terms, may seek readmission through the Office of Admission.
+Upon readmission, such a student enters on "Continued Probation" status.
+They must collaborate with their advisor to complete an Academic Success Worksheet, aimed at addressing any previous deficiencies and achieving good academic standing.

 Acquisition of Graduate Credit as an Undergraduate